Great Lakes Police Motorcycle Training Seminar Rules

 Putting a Foot Down is defined as: During execution of a skill/event the Competitor’s foot leaves the foot rest and comes in contact with the Competition ground surface.

-Failing to Complete an Event/Skill is defined as: During the execution of a skill/event a Competitor does not finish the event by exiting the skill/event at the normal exit point.
-This includes failing to follow the correct Path of Travel.
+Failing to Complete an Event/Skill is defined as: During the execution of a skill/event a competitor does not finish the event by exiting the skill/event at the normal exit point.
+This includes failing to follow the correct Path of Travel or stopping and putting a foot down to reposition.

 Running Out of an Event/Skill is defined as: During the execution of a skill/event both the front and rear wheels cross the plane of an imaginary line between two cones/pylons that are not the Entry or Exit Point or normal path of travel for an event.